8 |

 2. Now ordinarily used only for the depth of water.

-Metric equivalents up through the fathom are exact; values for larger units are rounded off.
+Metric equivalents up through the fathom are exact, in the US since 1959, in the UK since 1963.
+Values for larger units are rounded off.

 Last revised: 20 July 2010.